Published: 31 January 2022

 Three day journey

-This would appear to rule out Jerusalem as the site of the binding of Isaac.
+Since Abraham and Isaac would have been traveling from Beersheba, this would appear to rule out Jerusalem as the site of the binding of Isaac.
 The land of Moriah would seem to have been another twenty to twenty-five miles further than Jerusalem.

 A theological statement as opposed to geographical statement